car251290/myMemories/README.md

 Let's imagine we wouldn't just return a result, as we do at the moment, but would act properly on the received operation instead.
 For instance, the Express server could be connected to a database that stores user entities in a user table.
 Now, when consuming the REST API as a client (e.g. cURL, browser,also a React.js application), you could retrieve all users from the database with a HTTP GET method on the users URI on the same resource, create a new user with a HTTP POST method.

+## MongoDb
+MongoDB Atlas comes with built-in operational best practices so you can focus on delivering business value and accelerating application development instead of managing databases.

 ## Using a React envarioment

 Component-Based